EricLWang/self/Codex.md

 * Frequently remembering we will die increases the quality of our life.
 * God as in capital "G" from organized religion does not exist, but some other kind of higher power does.
 * Life is ultimately experienced alone.
+* There are no coincidences - everything happens for a reason.
 * "We're talking monkeys on an organic spaceship flying through the universe" - Joe Rogan

 #### 2C E&R: Explanatory